 There’s nothing quite like spending a snowy December in the beautiful cities of Europe – it just has an entirely different energy about it.
-However, if you’re going to brace the colder temperatures, you’re going to need the right clothing.
+But if you’re going to brace for the colder temperatures, you’re going to need the right clothing.

 So, how do you decide what to pack without having to bring your entire wardrobe along with you and pay extra fees for overweight baggage?

 From clothes for Europe to the best luggage for travel to Europe, these essential tips will help you pack light for Europe.
 For some extra tips on how to travel smarter in general, read this guide.